-- 2.3 When Legislation is Effective. --Except where the Board has specifically authorized procedure for placing into effect emergency faculty legislation without prior Board approval, institutional faculty legislation shall become effective only upon approval by the Board or at such later time as the Board shall specify.
-The secretary of the institutional faculty shall be notified of Board action, and notice of such action shall be included in the official minutes of the faculty. - 2.4 Approval of Degree Candidates. --It shall be the duty of the several institutional faculties to recommend approval or disapproval of all candidates for degrees.
-This duty may be delegated for any academic year by affirmative vote of the institutional faculty, or its legislative body, to the respective deans or other appropriate official.
-Should this duty not be delegated, then the institutional registrar, or his equivalent, shall furnish to the members of the institutional faculty a complete list of the degree candidates for recommendation. - 2.5 List of Degree Candidates in Minutes. -- The institutional registrar, as soon as possible after each commencement, shall provide the secretary of his institutional faculty, or its legislative body, with a complete list of all successful degree candidates, and the secretary shall insert the list in the minutes of the faculty. - 2.6 Changes in Degree Requirements. --Changes in degree requirements shall not become effective until approved by the Board and published in the appropriate catalogue; provided, however, that students may be given the benefit of any action reducing or modifying the requirements for their degree immediately upon Board approval. - 2.7 Faculty Minutes. --Copies of institutional faculty minutes, or of their legislative bodies, shall be available for use of members of the particular faculties individually, if desired; and shall be filed in the office of their secretaries, the institutional heads, the appropriate Executive Vice Chancellor, and the Executive Secretary to the Board and in the institutional libraries.
+- 2.5 List of Degree Candidates in Minutes.--The institutional registrar, as soon as possible after each commencement, shall provide the secretary of his institutional faculty, or its legislative body, with a complete list of all successful degree candidates, and the secretary shall insert the list in the minutes of the faculty. - Changes in Degree Requirements.-Changes in degree requirements shall not become effective until approved by the Board and published in the appropriate catalogue; provided, however, that students may be given the benefit of any action reducing or modifying the requirements for their degree immediately upon Board approval. - Faculty Minutes. -- Copies of institutional faculty minutes, or of their legislative bodies, shall be available for use of members of the particular faculties individually, if desired; and shall be filed (1) in the offices of the secretaries to the faculty, (2) in the office of the chief administrative officers, (3) in the office of the appropriate Executive Vice Chancellor, and (4) in the institutional libraries.